Preparing for 'Q-Day': A Roadmap for Quantum-Safe Cryptography (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Encryption?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege ensures that sensitive data is only re-encrypted using high-overhead PQC algorithms for the specific duration of an authorized access request.
+just-in-time access solutions ensures that sensitive data is only re-encrypted using high-overhead PQC algorithms for the specific duration of an authorized access request.
 This approach balances the need for extreme security with the practicalities of performance, ensuring that the most sensitive long-term assets are always protected by the strongest possible math.

 Q12: Can AI detect "Quantum Guessing" attacks?